tarekzaibet/cloud-aws-gcp/aws/aws.md

 - Use throttling and API caching to improve API performance
 - Access control mechanims for AWS API Gateway: Resource policies, Lambda authorizers, Usage Plans.
 - Refresh cache is not a cache setting.
+- You control access to Amazon API Gateway with IAM permissions by controlling access to the two API Gateway component processes:
+  - To create, deploy, manage and API in API Gateway, you must grant the PAI developer permissions to perform the required actions supported by the API management component of API Gateway
+  - To call a deployed API or to refesh the API caching, you must grant the API caller permissions to perform required IAM actions supported by the API execution component of API Gateway.

 ## Kinesis 101